| . |

-Tom Null's Varèse-Sarabande The Remington Series
+Tom Null's Varèse-Sarabande

-| Before Tom Null officially became a producer of records, he had met Donald H. Gabor of Remington Records Inc. already in 1966.
+Before Tom Null officially became a producer of records, he had met Donald H. Gabor of Remington Records Inc. already in 1966.
 It was from Don Gabor that Tom Null learned much about the record industry and its business.
 Several years later he started his own record label named Sarabande.
 It must have been a small label as it was not discovered in the listings of labels on the last pages of the catalogs. | There was another record label which was added to the list in Schwann Long Playing Record Catalog, issue August 1973, for the first time.
 Its name was Varèse.
 It was a wise decision of both companies to merge in 1977.
-The new label name was Varèse-Sarabande. | |
+The new label name then became Varèse-Sarabande. |

-| Tom Null, Artist & Repertoire Director of the California based yet internationally very active Varèse-Sarabande label, never lost contact with Donald H. Gabor in New York.
+Tom Null, Artist & Repertoire Director of the California based yet internationally very active Varèse-Sarabande label, never lost contact with Donald H. Gabor in New York.
 Null knew about the early Remington recordings Don Gabor had told him about.
 Gabor gave him permission to search the boxes with tapes of Remington recordings made in the nineteen fifties in the US, France, Austria and Germany.
 It was not an easy task and not every tape could be used.
 Many had been badly stored and were deteriorated.
-Null searched and evaluated for hours on end. |
+Null searched and evaluated for hours on end.
+In an article in Billboard Magazine of September 2, 1978, with the heading Classical Rare Classics, Tom Null recalls "One time I spent two hours rolling a tape off the floor after one of the reels collapsed." |

 ![]() |